-Join Steve Caplin for an in-depth discussion in this video Scaling the figure, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Scaling the figure, part of Digital Painting in Photoshop: Day for Night.

 Our scenes are looking pretty good now, but what it lacks is the human element. …Let's add a figure to the picture to provide a better focus of interest. …Here's a woman I photographed some time ago, and she has exactly the right kind …of French feel to her to fit in well with our miniature chattel here. …So, let's drag her into our image.
 She's obviously much too big, so we need …to scale her down.
 Now, look how fine the cutout of the hair is. …The problem is if we scale her down too much, we're going to find that when we …adjust her scales later if we need to, then we're going to corrupt this image.…